SequencingDOTcom/Weather-My-Way-RTP-app/Web/README.md

 Project
 ========================================
-This codebase for the Web version of this app is supplied as a C# Visual Studio project with MVC as the coding pattern.
+This codebase is supplied as a C# Visual Studio project with MVC as the coding pattern.
 The code included mainly three components

 * Models: Implemented as C# class objects.
 * Controllers: Implemented as C# class objects.